 Farrow and Ball Natural History Museum Colours

 Farrow and Ball are releasing 16 brand new colours, in collaboration with the Natural History Museum.
-F&B will be producing the new colours in Estate Emulsion, Estate Eggshell, Modern Emulsion and Full Gloss, with other finishes to follow.
+F&B will be producing the new colours in Estate Emulsion, Estate Eggshell, Modern Emulsion and Full Gloss, and most recently in Exterior Eggshell.

 The New Colour Names are: